xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 .. rubric:: Step 11

-- On K2 computer which SerialEM is to be installed, define a system environment variable SERIALEMCCD_PORT with the value 48890 or other selected port number, as described in the section in helpfile.
+- On K2/3 computer where SerialEM is to be installed, define a system environment variable SERIALEMCCD_PORT with the value 48890 or other selected port number, as described in the section in helpfile.

-- If everything goes north, you should be able to start SerialEM and it should connect to "see" both scope and DM.
+- If everything goes well, you should be able to start SerialEM and it should connect to "see" both scope and DM.
 Congratulations!

 .. _Calibration: